zacstewart/zacstewart.github.io/_posts/2014-08-05-pipelines-of-featureunions-of-pipelines.md

 # Pipelines

-Using a Pipeline simplifies this process.
+Using a [Pipeline][2] simplifies this process.
 Instead of manually running through each of these steps, and then tediously repeating them on the test set, you get a nice, declarative interface where it's easy to see the entire model.
 This example extracts the text documents, tokenizes them, counts the tokens, and then performs a tf-idf transformation before passing the resulting features along to a multinomial naive Bayes classifier:

 ```python
 pipeline = Pipeline([